Skip to contentSkip to footer

 HOW TO USE RETINOL

-Often referred to as retinization, redness, peeling, and dry patches can occur when starting on retinoids, particularly in the nasolabial folds and marionette lines, which are devoid of oil glands and, therefore, not as resistant to irritation, says dermatologist Dr. Macrene Alexiades.
+Often referred to as retinization, such effects as redness, peeling, and dry patches can occur when starting on retinoids, particularly in the nasolabial folds, which can be prone to irritation, says dermatologist Dr. Macrene Alexiades.
 The most important thing—no matter whether your retinoid is store-bought or doctor-prescribed—is to ease it into your routine.
 “Many forms of retinol are extremely well tolerated as long as people comply with usage recommendations,” says Dr. Alexiades.
-She suggests starting with a pea-sized amount at bedtime every night if you can tolerate it, or if you have more sensitive skin, every other night or once a week.
-She also encourages her retinoid patients to embrace her short contact method: Apply retinoid to clean skin for five minutes and then rinse off.
-Once you’ve acclimated, gradually increase to 10, 15, and eventually up to 30 minutes, at which point it’s fully absorbed and you can leave it on overnight.
-“The slow increasing of the dose gives your skin time to adjust,” adds Dr. Alexiades.
-Dr. Gross, on the other hand, admits that he’s been steering many of his clients away from prescription retinoids entirely because of their potential to exacerbate redness for those who are prone to it.
-“Redness is a huge concern with my patients and it doesn’t take much to make inflammation look worse,” says Dr. Gross.
-“I’ve found that you can use [over-the-counter] retinol more frequently and more easily.
-At the end of the day, I think you’re better off using a retinol on a daily basis versus a [prescription] retinoid just a few times a week.”
+If you have sensitive skin, she suggests starting with a pea-sized amount at bedtime every other night or once a week, building up to every night if you can tolerate it.
+Gentler still is her short contact method: Apply a retinoid to clean skin for five minutes and then rinse off.
+Once you’ve acclimated, gradually increase to 10, 15, and eventually 30 minutes, at which point it’s fully absorbed and you can leave it on overnight.
+“Slowly increasing the dose gives your skin time to adjust,” she says.

 WHEN SHOULD YOU START USING RETINOL?

-WHAT IS BIO RETINOL?
+WHAT IS BIO-RETINOL?

-ALL OF YOUR RETINOL QUESTIONS ANSWERED
+YOUR RETINOL QUESTIONS ANSWERED

-But will retinols thin my skin?
+Will retinol thin my skin?

-Yes and no. “Retinol does peel and therefore thin the stratum corneum, which is the skin’s outermost layer.
-However, over time, it actually increases the thickness of the skin,” says Dr. Alexiades.
-“You have a thinning of the outermost layer but an overall thickening of the remaining layers.”
-That’s what gives skin that much-desired, post-retinol glow.
+Yes and no. “Retinol does peel and therefore thin the stratum corneum, which is the skin’s outermost layer,” says Dr. Alexiades.
+“However, over time, it actually increases the thickness of the skin.”
+That combination of surface-level glow and renewed bounce is partly what keeps retinol in the ranks of gold-standard skin care ingredients.

-Can I use them in the summer?
+Can I use retinol in the summer?

-What if I'm pregnant?
+What if Im pregnant?

 Does retinol play nicely with my other skin care products?